Notifications#

 example the webhook, credentials, etc., for the notification message.

-If the webhook for the running notification is stored in the secret_params, you should first set the project secret and then use this project secret in the notification.
+If the webhook is stored in the secret_params, you should first set the project secret and then use this project secret in the notification.
 For example:

 import mlrun